-You might not know how to choose a good specialist (marketing specialist/financier/business analyst/recruiter, etc.), how to set tasks for your departments, how to control and gauge the effectiveness of work produced.
+You might not know how to choose a good specialist (marketing specialist/web developer/business analyst/UX design, etc.), how to set tasks for your departments, how to control and gauge the effectiveness of work produced.
 In some cases, you could spend more than half a year or more, training your team.

-Option 2: Giving part of the work to freelancers or to inviting specialists to design work.
+Option 2: Giving part of the work to outsource web specialists or outstaff to design work.

-Here, you will just create your workforce by inviting freelancers to your project.
+Here, you will just create your workforce by inviting outsource web development team to your project.